dhellmann/pymotw/PyMOTW/optparse/index.rst

-The options on the command line are parsed with the same rules that ``getopt.gnu_getopt()`` uses, so there are two ways to pass values to single character options.
+The options on the command line are parsed with the same rules that :func:`getopt.gnu_getopt()` uses, so there are two ways to pass values to single character options.
 The example above uses both forms, ``-bval`` and ``-c val``.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'optparse_short.py'))
 .. }}}
 .. {{{end}}}

-Notice that the type of the value associated with 'c' in the output is an integer, since the OptionParser was told to convert the argument before storing it.
+Notice that the type of the value associated with ``'c'`` in the output is an integer, since the :class:`OptionParser` was told to convert the argument before storing it.

-Unlike with :mod:`getopt`, "long" option names are not handled any differently by optparse:
+Unlike with :mod:`getopt`, "long" option names are not handled any differently by :mod:`optparse`:

 .. include:: optparse_long.py
     :literal: